Alfred the Great (film): Development

 Producer Bernie Smith says he became interested in Alfred the Great after reading about him in Winston Churchill's History of the English Speaking Peoples.

 The film was announced in March 1964 as A King Is Born.
 It was "suggested" by a novel by Eleanor Shipley Duckett from a script by James R. Webb, who had written How the West Was Won for Smith.
 Filming was to take place in Ireland, with MGM financing.
 However, it took a number of years for the film to be made.
 Peter O'Toole was mentioned as a possible lead.
-According to Clive Donner, Richard Burton was discussed as a possibility but the producer did not want him as he felt the actor was too old to play Afred.
+According to Clive Donner, Richard Burton was discussed as a possibility but the producer did not want him as he felt the actor was too old to play Alfred.
 In February 1967, the lead role was given to David Hemmings, who had appeared in MGM's Blowup.
 "MGM felt he was a star," said Donner later.

 Bernie Smith said he "wanted a director who had never done a historical.
 That way I knew we could minimise cliches and the possibility of someone simply repeating, imitating what went before."
 Clive Donner, then best known for What's New Pussycat?, was hired in September 1967, and Michael Killanin became associate producer.
 Donner said he wanted to make the film "because of the inherent youth problem which is so close to our so-called youth revolt; turning the destructiveness of youth into constructiveness.
 Like so many students today, he [Alfred] advocated peace, but at the same time proclaimed violence in order to redo the world."

 Donner was unhappy with the original script by James R. Webb, who he said was too "old Hollywood".
 He had it rewritten by Ken Taylor.
 Donner said he spent several years on the project; "I put my heart and soul into it."

 Filming

 The film was shot in County Galway, Ireland, including locations such as Castle Hackett in Tuam, Kilchreest, Ross Lake, and Cnoc Meadha.

+Christopher Timothy, (who later became famous for his character in the television series 'All Creatures Great and Small'), played Cedric and in 1993 related on the BBC Radio 4 programme 'Hoax' how he attempted to learn to ride for the film.

 Many resources went into replicating the 9th century AD, turning parts of County Galway into Wessex.
 This included a 200-foot-long hill figure of a white horse near Cnoc Meadha, representing the Uffington White Horse in Berkshire.
 Members of the Irish military served as extras during the battle scenes filmed in Counties Galway and Westmeath.

 Mary J. Murphy discussed the film's production and reasons for its flopping in the 2008 book Viking Summer, the filming of Alfred the Great in Galway in 1968.